 Fire Safety Report on Student Housing Year Year Year

-2019 2020 2021
+2020 2021 2022

 Number of fires and cause of each.
 0 0 0

 Number of injuries related to a fire that results in treatment at a medical 0 0 0

 facility.

 Number of deaths related to a fire.
 0 0 0

 Value of property damage caused by fire.
 0 0 0

 The student dormitory housing was closed permanently May 31, 2021.
+We had one student living there in 2021, until the time of closing.
 Student housing had smoke alarms in each room.
 The alarm is audio and visual.
 There is a sprinkler system on the 3rd floor and 4th floor.
 There are pull stations at each stairwell and fire extinguishers in all hallways.